-The eponymous Angela of Angela’s Café has nearly a half-century of cooking experience rooted in Mexico’s Puebla region.
+The late founder of Angela’s Café moved to East Boston with decades of cooking experience rooted in Mexico’s Puebla region, and now her family has two restaurants that showcase her recipes.
 One of the best expressions of Puebla’s unique flavors is the Pastor Burrito, which features roasted pork and fresh pineapple in a rich adobo sauce.
-While it’s busy by definition, this cafe has two locations in East Boston—one in Eagle Hill, the other in Orient Heights—doubling your opportunities to catch this authentic treat.
+We also love the zesty Poblano Burrito, with chorizo sautéed with peppers and onions; and the chipotle-spiced beef Tinga Burrito.

 Habanero Mexican Grill

-The name of humble Allston spot Habanero Mexican Grill isn’t for nothing: Burritos are placed on the grill for a minute before serving, heating up their contents to that perfect, melty temperature before serving.
-Our go-to is the beef burrito, which mixes tender and flavorful pieces of carne asada with pico de gallo, salsa verde, and guacamole.
+The name of this humble Allston spot isn’t for nothing: at Habanero Mexican Grill, burritos go for a spin on the grill for a minute before serving so the tortilla gets a little crispy and a layer of cheese is heated up to a perfect, melty temperature.
+Our go-to is the Beef Barbacoa Burrito, which mixes slightly tangy, ever-so spicy pieces of carne asada with black beans, rice, pico de gallo, salsa verde, sour cream, and guacamole.

-If you’d rather not mess with airline food, plan ahead and visit Taquería Jalisco before your next long-distance flight.
-The casual East Boston eatery is down the street from the Airport T stop, and its house-special carnitas burrito makes for an ultra-satisfying portable meal.
-Eat-in diners can take pick between the three types of homemade salsa Jalisco serves with each meal.
+If you’d rather not mess with airline food, plan ahead before your next long-distance flight out of Logan Airport to visit Taquería Jalisco (it’s just down the street from the Airport stop on the Blue Line).
+The house-special Carnitas Burrito Grande from this quick and casual East Boston eatery makes for a portable meal that’s super satisfying.
+Eat-in diners can pick between the three types of homemade salsa Jalisco serves with every meal.

 Taqueria El Amigo